seraprogrammer/htmlplusplus/README.md

 <button on:click="change">Update</button>
 ```
 # Example
-Here is a complete example demonstrating the basic usage of ReactiveJS:
+Here is a complete example demonstrating the basic usage of HTM++:

 ```html
 <!DOCTYPE html>